MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 - home latitude and longitude is for F3F events position of a center of the course
 - home latitude and longitude is for F3B events position of a baseline A of the course
 - course length of competition event types is defined as per F3X rules - F3F 100m and F3B 150m.
 F3F debug has its course length set to 30m.
 You can change this default course length for a particular event site via item "dif" if needed - course is longer when value is positive and course is shorter when value is negative.
 Difference is evenly split to both side of the course, that means for example difference in value of -1 shortens both left and right side of the course by 0.5 m
+- purpose of the "Live Position & Direction" event place is generally to test&try a new site and tune course parameters.
+If the site looks suitable and you expect to fly there more, it is necessary to create for it a new record in the Locations.lua (via Edit function) - all course parameters are then recorded.
+Otherwise the Tracker takes course direction, course length difference and competition type from the “Live Position & Direction” record in the Locations.lua, where by default is 'dir = 0.0, dif = 0, comp = 1' !

-You can edit the file on a PC or via embedded editor:
+You can edit the Location.lua file on a PC or edit individual records via embedded editor:

 <img width="393" height="206" alt="image" src="https://github.com/user-attachments/assets/ba7d9e94-d38b-4366-9b39-10c3e90868fd" />